olafnub/andydoes-writing/leetcoding.md

+# Step by step on how I leetcode / approach problems

 Tbh the way I do it is to just Leetcode and learn DSA along the way.
 Here's how I would go about it and I think you should too

 1. Go on [Neetcode](https://neetcode.io)